If you’ve struggled with sweaty hands and can’t wait to find how to stop it, you’ve likely experienced the following…

-Experts don’t know the exact reason for sweaty palms.
+When it comes to how to stop sweaty hands, even the experts don’t know the exact reason causing this.
 Some believe that a hyperactive sympathetic nervous system could be the cause.

 The sympathetic nervous system manages the fight-or-flight response which releases adrenaline, increases heart rate, constricts blood vessels, and controls sweating.
 In other words, a hyperactive sympathetic nervous system can result in hyper hand sweating.

 Palmar hyperhidrosis can wreck confidence and cause extreme stress.
-This can impact social interactions as well as professional ones, causing real issues in every aspect of your life.
+This can impact social and professional interactions, causing real issues in every aspect of your life.

 In fact, many dermatologists believe palmar hyperhidrosis causes a more significant negative impact on patient’s lives than any other dermatological condition.